This post contains affiliate links. Please read my disclosures.

 The buttercream adds moisture to this sturdy sponge and also gives the jam a bit of a helping hand in the luxury department.
 There is nothing better than a squidgy piece of Victoria Sponge oozing with jam and buttercream.
 Without buttercream is far too austere for this baker.

-How do you make buttercream icing?
+How to make buttercream icing

 The rule of thumb for the easiest buttercream is equal amounts icing sugar and unsalted butter.
 Beat these two lovebirds on high for 5-10 minutes and you will achieve the lightest fluffiest buttercream.
 It will pipe like a dream and melt in the mouth.
 For creaminess add a dash of whole milk.
 Then for flavour add a drop of vanilla extract and a pinch of salt.